GeoscienceAustralia/ptha/R/README.md

 * Discretize each earthquake source-zone into a grid of unit-sources, and for each compute the tsunami initial condition using the Okada solution combined with Kajiura filtering.
-This produces a (static) tsunami initial condition for each source-zone.
+This produces a (static) tsunami initial condition for each unit-source.
 See [source_contours_2_unit_sources](source_contours_2_unit_sources).

 * Create a synthetic catalogue of earthquake events from linear combinations of the unit sources.
 Currently rptha supports uniform slip earthquakes with dimensions determined to (approximately) agree with the scaling relations of Strasser et al. (2010).
 See the function `get_all_earthquake_events` in the rptha package.
-Modifications would be required to treat non-uniform slip earthquakes.
-For an example of making tsunami initial conditions for complex earthquake scenarios, see [here](combine_tsunami_sources/combine_tsunami_sources.R).
+Modifications are required to treat non-uniform slip earthquakes, but for an example of making tsunami initial conditions for complex earthquake scenarios, see [here](combine_tsunami_sources/combine_tsunami_sources.R).

 * Compute the tsunami associated with each earthquake event. rptha does not